nolimitid/activator-akka-remote-scala-seed/README.md

-activator-akka-scala-seed
+activator-akka-remote-scala-seed
 =========================

-A minimal seed template for an Akka with Scala build
+A minimal seed template for an Akka Remote with Scala build by NoLimit Indonesia